-STUDENT LEADERSHIP OPPORTUNITIES At Rototuna Junior High School we seek to develop leadership skills and potential in our students.
+"The influence of CLOAK (Kaakahu) is evident throughout the school and is integral to students' and teachers' language of learning."
+ERO REPORT 2017 STUDENT LEADERSHIP OPPORTUNITIES Student Leadership Opportunities At Rototuna Junior High School we seek to develop leadership skills and potential in our students.
 There are many ways leadership is fostered, such as Student Hapū Leaders, Manukura, Student Ambassadors, Sports Council and through the many music, drama and school groups and clubs.
-MANUKURA & WAIRUA LEADERS The Manukura are a group of elected students (Year 9 or 10) who represent each Hapū as part of an Iwi team.
+Manukura and Wairua Leaders The Manukura are a group of elected students (Year 9 or 10) who represent each Hapū as part of an lwi team.
 They organize assemblies, events, charity donations and they address and discuss important ideas that have been put forward by the student body.
 The main aim of the Manukura is to make sure that every voice is heard within the school and to organise and run Iwi activities such as Athletics Sports, Swimming, Cross Country, Anti-bullying Week, Kindness Week and Iwi Challenges.
 Each hapū has two Manukura Leaders and three Wairua leaders representing Arts, Sports and Culture.
-SPORTS COUNCIL Our Sports Council is comprised of a group of students who have an interest in sport, are reliable, hardworking, committed and have the ability to motivate others!
+Student Ambassadors Our Student Ambassadors are Year 7 to 10 students who display the characteristics of our CLOAK.
+Our Student Ambassadors are chosen through an application process where interested applicants explain why they would make a great ambassador for our school.
+If chosen, our Ambassadors contribute a great deal to our school by leading school tours, helping with community events, and generally being the 'face' of RJHS.
+When greeting the public they are polite, friendly and confident.
+Our Student Ambassadors are advocates for our school, knowledgeable about our school, and are confident speaking to large groups of people.
+Sports Council Our Sports Council is comprised of a group of students who have an interest in sport, are reliable, hardworking, committed and have the ability to motivate others!
 The Student Sports Council is a mixture of ages from Year 8 to Year 12.
 Student Sports Council responsibilities include running lunchtime sports, issuing of sporting equipment break times, helping to organise the inter-school sport exchanges, attending sports council meetings and promotion of our sporting success.

-PERFORMING ARTS LEADERS The Performing Arts leaders are passionate about the Performing Arts (Music, Dance and Drama) at RJHS.
+Performing Arts Leaders The Performing Arts leaders are passionate about the Performing Arts (Music, Dance and Drama) at RJHS.
 There are opportunities to assist leading waiata, talent quest organisation and lunch time events.
 We are looking for students who have interest and passion for the Performing Arts, have the ability to inspire and motivate others to participate and who have ideas as to how we can continue to develop our school culture.
-LIBRARIAN TEAM LEADERS The Librarian Team Leaders are the smiling faces behind the counter at break times who are passionate about the library space.
+Librarian Team Leaders The Librarian Team Leaders are the smiling faces behind the counter at break times who are passionate about the library space.
 They are students who have shown commitment and responsibility as part of the library team.
 A student can be a leader from Y9 upwards.
 Librarian Leaders are responsible for training their team of student librarians and assigning them tasks each day.
 The focus is on customer service and library skills.
 Each leader gains valuable experience in managing people and working under pressure.